berocs/SpinSpinSpin_RotationVector/README.md

 # SpinSpinSpin
-MATLAB Simulation for Unstable Free Rotation of a Rigid Body.
+A Simple MATLAB Simulation for Unstable Free Rotation of a Rigid Body.